 We have grown rapidly since our founding.
-We generated revenue of \$201.1 million, \$131.8 million and \$94.9 million for the years ended December 31, 2021, 2020 and 2019, respectively, and incurred net losses of \$28.1 million, \$11.1 million and \$20.1 million, respectively for those same years.
+We generated revenue of \$289.4 million, \$201.1 million and \$131.8 million for the years ended December 31, 2022, 2021 and 2020, respectively, and incurred net losses of \$39.3 million, \$28.1 million and \$11.1 million, respectively for those same years.
+In July 2022, we acquired Cohort Solutions Pty Ltd. (Cohort Go), an Australian-based education payments provider that simplifies the student recruitment process by bringing together students, agents and essential student services such as health insurance into one platform.
 In December 2021, we acquired WPM Group Ltd. (WPM), a leading software provider that enables seamless and secure payment experiences for universities and colleges across the U.K. In February 2020, we acquired Simplificare Inc. (Simplee), a provider of healthcare payment and collections software.
-Pro forma revenue and pro forma net loss for the year ended December 31, 2020, as if our acquisition of Simplee had occurred on January 1, 2020, was \$136.3 million and \$13.4 million, respectively.